Kong/docs.konghq.com/app/_hub/kong-inc/graphql-proxy-cache-advanced/index.md

 ---

-name: GraphQL Proxy Caching
+name: GraphQL Proxy Caching Advanced
 publisher: Kong Inc.
 version: 1.3-x

 desc: Cache and serve commonly requested responses in Kong
 description: |
   This plugin provides a reverse GraphQL proxy cache implementation for Kong.
 It caches response entities based on configuration.
 It can cache by GraphQL query or vary headers.
 Cache entities are stored for a configurable period of time, after which subsequent requests to the same resource will re-fetch and re-store the resource.
 Cache entities can also be forcefully purged via the Admin API prior to their expiration time.

 type: plugin